mcaceresb/stata-gtools/README.md

 additionally need
 - [Cygwin](https://cygwin.com) with gcc, make, libgomp, x86_64-w64-mingw32-gcc-5.4.0.exe
   (Cygwin is pretty massive by default; I would install only those packages).

+If you also want to compile SpookyHash on windows yourself, you will also need
 - [Microsoft Visual Studio](https://www.visualstudio.com) with the
   Visual Studio Developer Command Prompt (again, this is pretty massive so I would recommend you install the least you can to get the Developer Prompt).

+I keep a copy of `spookyhash.dll` in `./lib/windows` so there is no need to re-compile SpookyHash.

 ### Compilation